Henry “Heinie” Schoof, 88 of Primghar - NewsBreak

 Services for 83-year-old Jerry Thompson of Ankeny, formerly of Primghar, will be Saturday, November 5th, at 11 a.m. at United Church of Primghar with burial and military rights at Pleasant Hill Cemetery.
 Visitation will be one hour prior to the service at the church.
 Eldridge Family Funeral Home in Primghar...

-Funeral services for 91-year-old Betty Smith of Spirit Lake will be Friday, November 4th, at 10:30 a.m. at Turner Jenness Funeral Home in Spirit Lake with burial at 1:30 p.m. at Dickens Cemetery.
-Visitation will be Thursday from 5-7 p.m. at the funeral home.
-Turner Jenness Funeral Home in Spirit...
+Services for 59-year-old Deb Nissen of Emmetsburg will be Saturday, November 5th, at First United Methodist Church in Emmetsburg with burial at Riverview Cemetery in Rodman.
+Visitation will be Friday from 4-7 p.m. at the funeral home.
+Martin-Mattice Funeral Home in Emmetsburg is in charge of the arrangements.

 Patricia Boisen, 85, of Storm Lake